Fountain-Coach/teatro-codex-macos-prompt-field-guide/parts/part-11.md

 **Emergency:** Stop Scene · Abort Cue · Silence stage (🌑, 𝄐) · Reset baseline
 ## Example
 See example: “Live Direction” (../examples/Live-Direction.score.teatro)

+## Try This
+- Call tempo changes: “Hold ♩”, “Push → ♬”, then evaluate.
+- Arrange two layers in counterpoint and coordinate a clean transition.
+- Critique → commit a frame, then move to the next cue.

 ## Navigation